syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Annotations.md

 ## Adding annotations to a PDF document

-The following code snippet explains how to add a popup annotation to the page.
+The following code example explains how to add a popup annotation to the page.

 {% highlight c# %}
 [C#]

-//Create a new PDF document.
+//Creates a new PDF document.

 PdfDocument document = new PdfDocument();

-//Create a new page
+//Creates a new page

 PdfPage page = document.Pages.Add();

-//Create a rectangle
+//Creates a rectangle

 RectangleF rectangle = new RectangleF(10, 40, 30, 30);

-//Create a new popup annotation.
+//Creates a new popup annotation.

 PdfPopupAnnotation popupAnnotation = new PdfPopupAnnotation(rectangle,"Test popup annotation");